 Supercurricular reading group

-If you would like to take part, please fill in this application form by 5pm on Monday 24 May 2021.
-We will be in touch with applicants soon after this date.
+If you would like to take part, please fill in this application form by 5pm on Friday 13 May 2022.
+We will be in touch with applicants via email soon after this date.
+Students on the programme should also expect to receive a supplementary booklet in the post in early May.
 Please note that if the reading group is oversubscribed, we will prioritise applications from students who attend non-selective schools or schools with little to no history of applying to highly selective universities.
 The reading group is currently only open to Year 12 students at state schools in Bradford, Leeds, Calderdale, Kirklees, Wakefield and Northamptonshire.
 If you have any questions, please contact Claire Sims at email@example.com.

 Is this reading group only for people who will be applying to Oxford?
 No – supercurriculars are useful for all university applications, so you are welcome to join us even if you are not going to apply to this university.
 However, we will cover some specific material about the Oxford application process at a couple of points in the programme, and the courses we mention will usually be courses offered at Oxford.

 What if I don’t know which university subject I would like to study?
 It will be helpful if you have at least a sense of what you would like to study at university – i.e. a science subject, a humanities subject, or a social sciences subject – but you won’t need to have made any firm decisions.
 You can find some more guidance about subject choice in this video.

 Can I apply for this programme if I’m not in Year 12?
 Unfortunately, our supercurricular reading group is limited to Year 12s.
 If you are in a different year group, you may be interested in some of our other outreach activities and/or outreach initiatives offered by the wider university.